Childhood Obesity and Stigma

-Studies show that overweight and obese children who are victimized because of their weight are more vulnerable to depression, anxiety, lower self-esteem and poor body image.
-In addition, some research has found that obese youth who are victimized by their peers are two to three times more likely to engage in suicidal thoughts and behaviors than overweight children who are not victimized.
+Studies show that children with excess weight or obesity who are victimized because of their weight are more vulnerable to depression, anxiety, lower self-esteem and poor body image.
+In addition, some research has found that youth with obesity who are victimized by their peers are two to three times more likely to engage in suicidal thoughts and behaviors than overweight children who are not victimized.

 Weight bias also has consequences for children’s social relationships.
-Obese children are rejected more often by their peers than non overweight students.
+Children with obesity are rejected more often by their peers than non overweight students.
 They are more likely to be socially isolated, and are less likely to be nominated by their peers as friends than non-overweight students.

 Finally, weight bias can lead to impairments in children’s physical health.
 Several studies have demonstrated that weight bias leads to unhealthy eating behaviors.
 For example, overweight girls and boys who are targets of frequent weight-teasing are more likely to engage in unhealthy weight control and binge eating behaviors than overweight girls and boys who were not teased about their weight.

-There is also evidence to suggest that obese children are less likely to engage in physical activity because of weight stigma.
+There is also evidence to suggest that children with obesity are less likely to engage in physical activity because of weight stigma.
 For example, weight bias expressed by physical education teachers leads overweight students to avoid participating in physical education classes.

 Some research has also found that weight bias can negatively impact cardiovascular health outcomes in youth.
 A recent study found that adolescents who reported unfair treatment because of their physical appearance had higher blood pressure, even after accounting for typical determinants of blood pressure including body weight, gender, race, physical activity, posture, consumption and mood.

 These consequences of weight bias can substantially reduce a child’s quality of life.
-Not surprisingly, research shows that obese youth have much lower scores on quality of life compared to non-obese children, including physical health, psychosocial health, emotional and social well-being and school functioning.
-This research concluded that obese children have a quality of life comparable to children with cancer.
+Not surprisingly, research shows that youth with obesity have much lower scores on quality of life compared to non-overweight children, including physical health, psychosocial health, emotional and social well-being and school functioning.
+This research concluded that children with obesity have a quality of life comparable to children with cancer.